o19s/splainer/README.md

 [![Build Status](https://circleci.com/gh/o19s/splainer.svg?style=svg)](https://circleci.com/gh/o19s/splainer)

 The sandbox that explains your search results for you so you don't have to go digging through explain debug!
-Paste in your Solr URL and go.
+Paste in your Solr or Elasticsearch query URL and go.
 Try it out [here](http://splainer.io).

 ## Why?